mabdh/pages/source/_posts/lightsurv.md

 ---

 A low-cost surveillance system integrated with mobile smartphone and alert system with motion detection.
 Top three application in hackathon start-up asia jakarta 2013.
 Using android smartphone, we built the prototype integrated with webcam and server.
-We use real time streaming protocol to enhance the speed of surveillance video.
-Users can see what is going on in their home or office only using the application and also they will be notified if there is a suspicious movement that is captured by camera.
+We use real time streaming protocol to enhance the speed of surveillance video. <!-- more -->Users can see what is going on in their home or office only using the application and also they will be notified if there is a suspicious movement that is captured by camera.

 <figure>
 <img src="/images/lightsurv/ls1.jpg" width="300">